Chapter 9 (Part 3): Perception of Two Faces, or One Vase?

-Perceptions of time and voice
+Perceptions of time and voice in a parable

-Arguably, I cannot overstate the significance of the timeless nature of a parable; because, the reader must also realize that his perceived understanding cannot be any different than any other person’s perceived understanding, regardless of when they lived.
-Therefore, the reader should not expect the need to “bridge the gap” in time, or culture, in order to perceive God’s timeless message, because the “trained” scribe realizes that the intended meaning of any image within a parable will not be discovered by seeking information from external sources that vary over time, rather by seeking the many bits of inferences depicted elsewhere in scripture that never change over time.
-Consequently, because of the parable’s timeless nature, the reader can easily perceive why God would employ that method to deliver His consistent message of absolute truth.
+Ultimately, a reader’s perception of both time and voice must change, because a parable is never intended to be perceived as a story of actual people or actual events, such that the reader realizes that the story teller is sending a “timeless” message.
+Consequently, the reader must realize that his perception of the message cannot be any different than any other person’s, regardless of when they lived; such that, the reader should not expect the need to “bridge the gap” in time, or culture, in order to perceive God’s timeless message.
+Also, the “trained” scribe realizes that the intended meaning of any parable will not be discovered by seeking information from external sources that vary over time, rather by seeking the many bits of inferences depicted elsewhere in scripture that never change over time.
+Consequently, because of the parable’s timeless nature, the reader can easily perceive why God would employ that method to deliver His eternally consistent message of absolute truth.

 In a parable, the meaning of the image becomes “relative” to whatever the reader perceives is the intended parallel object.
 For instance, if you imagine that the story of Israel is intended as a parable of the church, then you will try to lay the symbolic events of Israel alongside the timeline of the church.
 Arguably, if you think that God intended to provide an understanding of the life of a cricket, then you will try to lay the symbolic events of Israel alongside the life of a single cricket.
 Yet, what would a disciple, and someone who was seeking an understanding of his life, likely lay alongside the parable provided by his loving Father?
 So, if he perceived the parable as a symbolic depiction of the eternal destiny of his spiritual nature, such as depicted by Daniel, then how difficult would it have been for him to reimagine that the images of Israel being led out of Egypt by God, and then being led through the wilderness by God, are intended to symbolically depict his current life being led by God?
 Or, to reimagine the image of crossing the Jordon and being led into the “promised land” by “Jesus” (i.e. Joshua) is intended to symbolically depict the beginning of his future life?
-Importantly, instead of perceiving literal ancient prophets, how difficult would it have been for him to reimagine that the priestly prophets are depictions of divine voices within him who are trying to reveal the hidden mysteries?
-Again, an ancient disciple expected symbolism, so how difficult would it have been for him to reimagine that God is depicting a portion of his soul as “Israel,” a name with a meaning that would have significantly impacted an ancient disciple?
-Does the name God gave Jacob have a significant impact on you?
-Should it?

-Perception of NT by a “worldly” Jew
+Perception of NT by an “earthly” Jew

 First, if you were a Jew raised with a literal interpretation of the OT, then you would find the NT to be totally inconsistent with your understanding of what the OT depicts for the future of Israel.
 Because, while Christians blame the Jews for not believing in Jesus, the Jesus of the NT does not meet the messianic expectations as depicted in the OT.
-The next chapter will discuss the end times perceptions that are typically promoted by those with a worldly perspective, however, why did those OT “prophecies” not occur with the coming of Jesus?
+The next chapter will discuss the many end times perceptions that are typically promoted by those with a earthly perspective, however, why did those OT “prophecies” not occur with the coming of Jesus?
 Again, where does the OT depict that a messiah will come first to die on a cross, and then He will come again later to fulfill the promises of a restored Israel?
-If God promised that “My servant David” would rule forever, then why did that not occur with the first coming of Jesus?
-Religion can claim that the NT depicts Jesus as somehow ruling in heaven, but where is that critical image depicted in the OT?
-Arguably, for a worldly Jew, the NT appears to be false prophecy.
+Also, since God promised that “My servant David” would rule forever, then why did that not occur with the first coming of Jesus?
+Religion can claim that the NT depicts Jesus as ruling in heaven, but where is that critical image depicted in the OT?
+Arguably, for a earthly Jew, the NT is perceived to be false prophecy.
 So, what happened?
 Did God change His mind without telling anyone why, or is the confusion the result of assuming a literal perspective?

-Also, what about the religious practices that God repeatedly commands the priests to continually fulfill as a “perpetual” requirement?
-The lamp was to be lit forever, and the feasts were to be celebrated forever, so what happened to those priestly requirements?
+Second, what about the religious practices that God repeatedly commanded the priests to continually fulfill as a “perpetual” requirement?
+The lamp was to be lit forever, and the feasts were also to be celebrated forever, so what happened to those priestly requirements?
 Religion claims that the practices ended with the coming of Jesus, but why would God command a practice to be perpetual for all time, and then seemingly imply by His silence that “never mind, I was just kidding,” or “you can stop them now because I forgot that they were to end with the coming of Jesus”?
 Some will falsely claim that the letter to the Hebrews indicates that the practices were to stop, however arguably even Jesus states otherwise.
 Yet, temporarily setting aside Hebrews, why would Jesus not take the opportunity at the last supper to state that the old practices are now replaced by the new practice of communion?
 Or, why would Paul, or any NT writer, not clearly indicate to the Jews that God no longer required them to continue the OT practices that He had explicitly commanded were to last “forever”?
 Why is the NT presumably silent on an OT matter that was at the heart of worshipping God?
 Does that make any sense whatsoever?
-How would a worldly Jew respond to the obvious lack of continuity between the two testaments?
+How would a earthly Jew respond to the obvious lack of continuity between the two testaments?

 The absurdity of the literal historical perspective